Summer Scholars Internship Program

 SSIP participants leave NSF with a better understanding of science administration and how Federal policies affect the science and engineering community.
 Students interested in a research-based experience are encouraged to apply to NSF's Research Experiences for Undergraduates (REU) Program or various opportunities offered through NSF's Engineering Research Centers (ERCs), and Material Science and Engineering Centers (MRSECs).
 The Directorate for Education and Human Resources (EHR) lists other NSF programs on web pages for Undergraduate Students and Graduate Students.

-For more information on the Summer Scholars Internship Program, please contact Sherrie Green at email@example.com.
+For more information on the Summer Scholars Internship Program, please contact Gayle Pugh Lev at firstname.lastname@example.org.